abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ### `kubectl config`

 Managing all aspects of contexts is done via the `kubectl config` command.
-Some examples include can:
+Some examples include:
-* See the active context with `kubectl config current-context`
+* See the active context with `kubectl config current-context`.
-* Get a list of available contexts with `kubectl config get-contexts`
+* Get a list of available contexts with `kubectl config get-contexts`.
-* Switch to using another context with the `kubectl config use-context <context-name>` command
+* Switch to using another context with the `kubectl config use-context <context-name>` command.
-* Add a new context with `kubectl config set-context <context name> --cluster=<cluster name> --user=<user> --namespace=<namespace>`
+* Add a new context with `kubectl config set-context <context name> --cluster=<cluster name> --user=<user> --namespace=<namespace>`.

 There can be quite a few specifics involved when adding a context, for the available options, please see the [Configuring Multiple Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)